reactjs/react.dev/content/docs/addons-test-utils.md

 > Note:
 >
-> We recommend using [`react-testing-library`](https://git.io/react-testing-library) which is designed to enable and encourage writing tests that use your components as the end users do.
+> We recommend using [React Testing Library](https://testing-library.com/react) which is designed to enable and encourage writing tests that use your components as the end users do.
 >
 > Alternatively, Airbnb has released a testing utility called [Enzyme](https://airbnb.io/enzyme/), which makes it easy to assert, manipulate, and traverse your React Components' output.